ahmedben0/tweetoscope/README.md

 Check the docker file for more info about the different libraries.

+###Remark :
+if the dockerfiles are changed, one should change the variable name : Docker_image_name !

 ## Setup :wrench:
 To run this project, one should follow these steps :